 The continuously increasing number of lawsuits is sure to dent

-have lost their hard-earned money in such investments, should feel
+who have lost their hard-earned money in such investments, should

-Goldman currently retains a Zacks #3 Rank, which translates into a
+Goldman currently retains a Zacks Rank #3 (Hold).